iamhasanimam/Infrastructure-Management/Vmware Esxi Setup/03. vmware_esxi_setup/README.md

-# Enterprise-Grade RDP Infrastructure on ESXi with RD Gateway and AD Services
+# Enterprise-Grade RDS Infrastructure on ESXi with RD Gateway and AD Services

 ## Objective